-I’m Rachel, but my husband Joey calls me Scratch.
 He dropped the habit of calling me by my real name after we had known each other for about a day.
 Playful nicknames, as it turns out, are a thing with him.
 Scratch was borne out of my actual given name (Rachel . . .
 Rach . . .
 Scratchel . . .
-Scratch–ah, the evolution), but once he hit upon Scratch, he stuck with it.
-I scoffed at first, a little miffed he didn’t choose something a bit more romantic to call me, but these days Scratch is broken in and comfortable, and I happily claim it as my own.
+Scratch–ah, the evolution), but once he hit upon Scratch, he stuck with it, and these days Scratch is broken in and comfortable, and I happily claim it.

 When I was growing up, the kitchen was my favorite room in the house.
 I bet it was your favorite too, right?
 It’s where everything happened: singing and celebration; fighting and crying; working and playing–it was all there right along with (and perhaps because of) the food.
 The kitchen was alive to me, and I would wander there whenever I was lonely or bored.
 It is where I first felt creative, the place where failure didn’t scare me or keep me from trying again.
 My favorite part of the day was just simply being in the kitchen with my mom and dad, perched on a stool watching them throw together a meal at the end of a long day–often simple, always good.
 They taught me how to transform ingredients into something much more than just dinner.
 They fed my heart just as much as they fed my mouth, and what I remember most about life in our kitchen isn’t so much the food itself, but about what happened in the lives of people that met there after a long day spent apart.
 I want the same for my own kids, and the last thing I want is for them to feel their allergies are a burden or inconvenience to me.

 On the surface, Rachel Maier Writes is a letter to Joey about the ups and downs I experience in our kitchen as I navigate the unfamiliar terrain of life as a food allergy family.
-But deeper than that, my hope is it lives out Philippians 4:15:
+But deeper than that, I write to live out out Philippians 2:15:

 “Provide people with a glimpse of good living and of the living God.
 Carry the light-giving Message into the night.”